Social Media Walls for events with moderation

 In just one click you will be able to approve a tweet or to reject it.
 As you can see in the image, next to every tweet is the option of approving or rejecting the comment.
 It is very easy and quickly and by doing this you will avoid every kind of bad mentions on your Social Media Wall.

-You also have the option of approving one user or rejecting another.
+Moderation also includes the option of approving one user or rejecting another.
 When to use this?
 Well, it comes in very handy when you know in advance that an specific user is going to post good tweets about your event.
 This way you can approve all the tweets sent from that account and you won’t have to bother to approve every single tweet from that user.
 Same thing happens with trolls.
 If you detect accounts that are posting spam with your hashtag, you can reject all the tweets sent from those accounts.

 Try now our content curation feature